Introduction

 # Configuration

 In every driver's page, you will find enough information about how to enable the native transactions.
-Sometimes they are enabled by default and other times, like in the Springboot ecosystems, the transactions manager needs to be injected in the context.

 As explained in the runner properties table, the Mongock native transactionability follows the next logic: